- Pianist, Composer

 Cristiana regularly presents master classes at The Juilliard School in New York and across the U.S., Canada, Europe, The Middle East, Asia and Australia.

 She is a testimonial of Umbria’s tourism campaign throughout the world.
-Since 2011, she is the Artistic Director of Narnia Arts Academy (www.narniaartsacademy.com) and Narnia Festival (www.narniafestival.it).
-The 2014 season of the Academy and Festival received the President of Italy gold medal.
+Since 2011, she is the Artistic Director of Narnia Arts Academy (www.narniaartsacademy.com) and Narnia Festival (www.narniafestival.com).
+The Academy and Festival received the President of Italy gold medal.

 Ms. Pegoraro graduated with highest honors from the Conservatory of Terni, Italy, at the age of sixteen.
 She continued her studies with Jörg Demus in Vienna and Hans Leygraf at the Mozarteum in Salzburg and the Hochschule der Künste in Berlin.
 She later studied with Nina Svetlanova at the Manhattan School of Music in New York City.